evbacher/gd2md-html/md-verify.md

 <h2 id="drawings">Drawings</h2>

 Google Docs does not provide an API for accessing the data in a Google Drawing.
-If you have an inline drawing, GD2md-html will warn and provide an alert in the converted output:
+If you have an inline drawing, Docs to Markdown will warn and provide an alert in the converted output: